MeeraRajaram/Simple-Unified-Service-Inventory-for-Multi-OEM-Multi-Technology-Networks/README.md

 │
 ├── app.py                      # Main backend entry point (Flask/Django/FastAPI)
-├── OUTPUTS                     #Folder containing screenshots of outputs for reference ├── OUTPUT_DEMO                 #Folder containing output as screen recording , after execution of website on localhost │
+├── OUTPUTS                     #Folder containing screenshots of outputs for reference ├── OUTPUT_DEMO                 #Folder containing output as screen recording , after execution of website on localhost ├── TOPOLOGY                    #Folder containing topology .
+The outputs obtained are for the topologies mentioned above .
+You may configure your topology as in the screenshots provided to check the basic website functioning
+│
 ├── templates/                  # All HTML (Jinja2) templates for frontend
 │   ├── index.html